AliRezaJoodi/Electronics_Modules/MCU_WatchDog/Hardware/README.md

 - Included schematic.
 - Last opened with Altium Designer Version 15.0.15
 - Used of SMD Components.
-- Watchdog and button rest
+- Included Watchdog and button rest
 - Made and tested successfully.

 V2.0: